yashneet-kalra/Hacktober-Fest/README.md

 # Open-source-contribution
 Hacktoberfest - Repository for contributing in open source
 # HacktoberFest-2021
-Repository designed for beginner to contribute to open-source
+Repository designed for beginner to contribute to open-source Don't spam unnecessary codes only work on issues assigned.

 ## ❓ What is Hacktoberfest 2021?